Henry L. Berman

 Before joining Exponent Philanthropy, Berman had a long career in educational media and technology.
 He served as a board member, volunteer, fundraiser, and marketer for several organizations including the American Society for Training and Development and the Center for Disaster Philanthropy.
 He continues to serve as a founding board member of the Museum of Broadcast Technology, as well as serving the National Council of Nonprofits and the Dr. Edward B. Shils Entrepreneurial Fund.

-He earned a bachelor’s degree in communications from Ithaca College, a master’s and doctorate in education from Boston University, and a certificate in business and management from the Harvard University Extension School, where he also taught classes in fundraising, development communications, and philanthropy.
-Berman teaches the Role and Unique Nature of the Nonprofit Sector at Columbia University.
+Berman earned a bachelor’s degree in communications from Ithaca College, a master’s and doctorate in education from Boston University, and a certificate in business and management from the Harvard University Extension School, where he also taught fundraising, development communications and philanthropy.
+He has also taught classes on the role of nonprofits at Columbia University.